What You Will Learn about Double Glazing

 Difficult to fit for Older Homes: double glazing has a rather contemporary look.
 This might conflict with the aesthetics of older homes and therefore doesn’t make double glazing an ideal fit for older properties.
 Nonetheless, there are some companies that specialise in matching double glazing to these types of houses.

-What Different Types of Frames and Double Glazed Glass Can I Choose From?
+Types of Frames and Double Glazed Glasses

 Many double glazing companies offer a wide range of frame materials and glasses to create the perfect fit for your home.
 Besides the frame material and glass, you can also customise the spacer bar and decide what gas the gap in between the panes will be filled with.

-uPVC: unplasticised polyvinyl chloride or short uPVC frames are the most popular window and door frame choice for double glazing.
+Unplasticised polyvinyl chloride or short uPVC frames are the most popular window and door frame choice for double glazing.
 They generally cost less than other frame materials but are just as insulating. uPVC frames are available in many different colours.
 Do keep in mind that, because the colour might fade and the frame might expand under strong sunlight over time it is recommended to purchase uPVC frames with a warranty of at least 10 years.

-Timber: wooden frames have a more traditional look than the other framing materials.
+Wooden frames have a more traditional look than the other framing materials.
 They make double glazing 1800 times more insulating than aluminium frames and with proper care can last a lifetime.
 Nonetheless, timber frames are definitely costlier than uPVC frames and require more extensive treatments and care.

-Aluminium: Aluminium frames have a very contemporary and modern look to them. they could last you a very long time because aluminium requires low maintenance and is very durable.
+Aluminium frames have a very contemporary and modern look to them. they could last you a very long time because aluminium requires low maintenance and is very durable.
 However, it is not as insulating as uPVC and timber and therefore the most unpopular choice for double glazing out of the three.

 As well as the frames you will also have the choice to modify the type of glass for your double glazing.

-Low-E: low-emissivity or Low-E glass is one of the most popular glass choices as it makes double glazing more energy efficient.
+Low-emissivity or Low-E glass is one of the most popular glass choices as it makes double glazing more energy efficient.
 Low-e reduces the amount of harmful ultraviolet and infrared light passing through while allowing sunlight in.
 This retains the heat indoors during cold months.

-Tempered Glass: a type of safety glass.
+It is a type of safety glass.
 It is more durable than normal annealed glass and therefore reduces the risk of injuries and accidents if broken.

-Laminated Glass: similar to tempered glass laminated glass is a popular choice for safety and security glass.
+Similar to tempered glass laminated glass is a popular choice for safety and security glass.
 It consists of two layers and is thus very difficult to break.

-Tinted Glass: an added film to your double glazing that reduces the transmission of ultraviolet light through your doors and windows.
+An added film to your double glazing that reduces the transmission of ultraviolet light through your doors and windows.
 It protects your furniture from sunlight, keeps your house cooler during summer and offers you a higher level of privacy.

-Reflective Glass: a metallic finish which gives doors and windows a very modern look.
+A metallic finish which gives doors and windows a very modern look.
 It efficiently cools your home during summer while heating it during winter by reflecting radiation.

-Coloured Glass: many glass types are available in almost any colour.
+Many glass types are available in almost any colour.
 To create coloured glass different metals are added to melted glass which can later be used in the double glazing process.

 Can I Repair Double Glazing?